 Experiment with new recipes and flavors to open your mind to other forms of cuisine.
 Start treating junk food as a special treat rather than a regular part of your diet.

 Too few of us actually bother to read the “Portion Size” notice written on most packets of food.
-If your definition of a portion is too generous, you will easily start to put on weight.

 Besides, always eat from a plate.
 This is a smart tip to manage the sizes of your portions.
 If you grab things out of a packet or box then you can’t measure how much you are eating.
 Put everything on a plate before you eat it to set yourself limits.